 Macedonia

 The Stempel Bird Museum houses over 300 mounted birds, featuring many rare species—some more than 100 years old.
 Recognized as one of the state’s finest collections, it reflects the legacy of Dr. Stempel, a self-taught expert in ornithology who aimed to preserve the memory of species facing endangerment or extinction.
-Tours can be scheduled by appointment.

 Sweet Vale of Avoca Museum